rcackerman/formeo/docs/options/controls/README.md

         // actual attributes on the HTML element, and their default values
         type: 'email', // type field is important if tag==input
         name: 'email',
-      },
+        required: false, // add required: [boolean] to show the required checkbox },
       options: [
         // Used for element types like radio buttons